Debt Recovery and the Quest for Lost Inflation

 The program provides you with the opportunity to strengthen your role as a financial leader and gain a strong toolkit for creating more value for your company.

-The Aalto Financial Executive program is for CFOs, controllers, and other financial executives who want to grow their business financially, expand their competencies in leading a finance function and learn about the latest digital developments in finance.
+The Aalto CFO Program is for CFOs, controllers, and other financial executives who want to grow their business financially, expand their competencies in leading a finance function and learn about the latest digital developments in finance.

-The Aalto Financial Executive consists of two training modules with a total of six training days.
+The Aalto CFO Program consists of two training modules with a total of six training days.

 Each module includes pre-readings as well as a take-home assignment*.
 Each module is individually graded.(*optional)